hashicorp/terraform-provider-null/website/docs/resource.html.markdown

 The `triggers` argument allows specifying an arbitrary set of values that, when changed, will cause the resource to be replaced.

+The `sensitive_triggers` argument does the same as `triggers`, but with all values marked as sensitive.

 ## Example Usage

 The primary use-case for the null resource is as a do-nothing container for